montel-mcebisi/Battleships/README.md

 Key Features:

-Generates a 10×10 Battleship board
+Generates a 10×10 Battleship board,
-Randomly places five ships of varying lengths (1–5 cells) without overlap Tracks successful hits (H) and misses (M)
+Randomly places five ships of varying lengths (1–5 cells) without overlap, Tracks successful hits (H) and misses (M),
-Prevents repeated targeting of previously fired positions Continuously updates the board after each turn Automatically detects when all ships have been sunk and ends the game
+Prevents repeated targeting of previously fired positions, Continuously updates the board after each turn, Automatically detects when all ships have been sunk and ends the game.